 Lmbatavank Monastery

 Lmbatavank is another architectural masterpiece on this list showcasing the rich heritage of Armenia.
-The Monastery is located southwest from Artik city and is considered to be the oldest well-preserved building constructed with Artik tufa stone.
+The Monastery is located southwest of Artik city and is considered to be the oldest well-preserved building constructed with Artik tufa stone.

 Lmbatavank’s St. Stephen Church is a cross-shaped building constructed in the 7th-century that has an octahedral drum topped by a dome and catches an eye with its vaulted roofs and wall paintings.